spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

   You must provide the node count limits because the Cluster Autoscaler uses an Auto Scaling Group to manage the cluster's node group.
 An Auto Scaling Group requires a minimum and maximum count and the selection of an instance type.
 You can choose an instance type that suits your requirement.

-  For example, the snapshot below shows the minimum one and maximum three node count for the Cluster Autoscaler.
+  For example, the snapshot below displays the cluster's minimum and maximum capacity.

   ![A snapshot showing the minimum and maximum node count in Palette.](/integrations_aws-cluster-autoscaler_node-count.png)